Our work

 Landowners who have not closed off their land with wire fences have free access to clean water.
 Water is life!

-Community members, who become a member of the 'Back to Nature' Conservancy, will receive more benefits through the Foundation.
-Like solar protection lights for the night, gas cylinders for cooking, vegetables and fruits from the food gardens, vaccinations for healthy cattle, school fees for their kids and access to health care.
+Community members of the 'Back to Nature' Conservancy will, apart from clean water, receive more benefits through the Foundation.
+Like a financial compensation for conserving their land, solar security lights for the night, sustainable stoves for cooking, fresh vegetables and fruits from the food gardens, rotational grazing program, healthy grass and protection of their cattle, school fees for their kids, jobs in tourism and conservation.

-Furthermore we have introduced several income generating projects.
-We sell pure honey from our beekeeping projects, organic vegetables from the community gardens and beautiful beadwork ornaments made in the Maasai beading centre.
+Furthermore, we have introduced several income generating projects.
+We sell pure honey from our beekeeping projects, organic vegetables from the community gardens and beautiful beadwork ornaments.

 We also provide education for the new generation.
 We send kids to school, which leads to more educated people in the community who can take over the conservancy projects in the future.
-During school holidays we also run a kidsclub where kids are taught about ancient Maasai bushcraft, medicinal plants, animal behaviour and how to respect wildlife and live in harmony with nature.
+During school holidays we also run a kids club where kids are taught about ancient Maasai bushcraft, medicinal plants, animal behavior and how to respect wildlife and live in harmony with nature.

 • Titel dia